 Both the real widow's mite (left) and the holographic image widow's mite (right) are three dimensional when viewed through a 3D stereo microscope.

-There have been other holograms made of the Shroud of Turin recently.
-However, these are display holograms to show the "face in the Shroud", and also full-body dimension.
-These previous projects were to display the dimensional properties of the *image* in the shroud.
+This is not the first time that holography / holograms have been applied to Shroud research.
+Within the past decade, there have been other holograms made, most notably the famous "Face in the Shroud".
+However, these are display holograms: projects primarily for the dimensional properties of the *image* in the shroud.
 They did not provide the ability to examine the fibers of the cloth itself under high powered microscopes in three dimensions.
-My enquiry is for scientific and technical purposes, not for display, and should not be compared in any way to previous work by others (as fascinating and important as that work has been by them, of course).
+My enquiry is for scientific and technical purposes, not for display, and should not be compared in any way to previous work by others (as fascinating and important as that work has been, of course).
 I would just like to distinguish the difference between the two efforts.

 My work began in September 2017.
 Although recently retired and no longer having access to my 35-year holography laboratory, I managed to set up a small holographic recording area in my current retirement residence.
 Since I wrote the book on creating small scale holograms easily and affordably, I had better be able to pull this off.
 It was a success.
 I displayed and demonstrated this work at the 2017 World Maker Faire, New York Hall of Science, September 22 and 23, 2017, and will be including it in my other traveling presentations for the Fall season of 2017 and beyond into 2018.